Boltjazz/Hacktober23/README.md

  - Clone this repo to you local Machine `git clone https://github.com/Boltjazz/Hacktober23.git`

- - Carve your own path with a new branch for your modifications (ie. `git branch new-user` or simply do `git checkout -b new-user`, Check all branches `git branch` to see all branches)
+ - Carve your own path with a new branch for your modifications and you can also do google search of how to push and open pull requests, this is a learning process (ie. `git branch new-user` or simply do `git checkout -b new-user`, Check all branches `git branch` to see all branches)

  - Add youself by navigating to `gitfetch.js` file and scroll to line 55, copy the above code and add you Github & Linkedin user id, the api will fetch everything